 De Paola, Tomie.
 The Legend of the Bluebonnet.
 New York: Scholastic, Inc., 1983.

-- Have the students observe the shields in the drawings in The Legend of the Bluebonnet by Tomie de Paola.
+Observe and discuss the symbols on the shields in the drawings in The Legend of the Bluebonnet by Tomie de Paola.
+Ask, "What do you think those symbols mean to the people and the story?"

-- Have the students staple string to the back of the shield to use as a hanger.
-Then staple feathers so they hang down off the sides where the string attaches.
+Staple a string to the back of the shield to use as a hanger.
+Then staple feathers so they hang down off the sides.

 Strand PHIL.III Philanthropy and the Individual